library-data-platform/ldp/USER_GUIDE.md

 Since the source data schemas may evolve over time, the `data` attribute in history tables does not necessarily have a single schema that is consistent over an entire table.
-As a result, reporting on history tables may require a small amount of "data cleaning" as preparation before the data can be queried accurately.
+As a result, reporting on history tables may require some "data cleaning" as preparation before the data can be queried accurately.
 A suggested first step could be to select a subset of data within a time window, pulling out JSON fields of interest into relational attributes, and storing this result in a local table, e.g.:

 ```sql
 CREATE TABLE local.loan_status_history AS